dfkaye/wheredoc/README.md

 ## Decoupling

 [wheredoc](https://github.com/dfkaye/wheredoc) no longer supports the notions of log](https://github.com/dfkaye/where.js#log) or [intercept](https://github.com/dfkaye/where.js#intercept).
-These were added to where.js for the sake of identifying individual rows within a table where the expectation fails.
+These were added to where.js for the sake of identifying individual rows within a table where the expectation fails and printing (pass) or (fail) next to them in the test results.

-As a result, instead of the `where` clause appearing inside of `it` or `test` statements, `where` generates row data and returns an array.
+Now, instead of the `where` clause appearing inside of `it` or `test` statements, `where` generates row data and returns an array.
 You then call `map` or `forEach` on that array, accepting a function param in your iterator, and then calling that function which in turn runs your `test` function containing the assertions.

-That now de-couples the `where` clause from the mechanics of the test framework.
+That approach de-couples the `where` clause from the mechanics of the test framework.
 There is no more need of defining a framework-specific [strategy](https://github.com/dfkaye/where.js#strategy).

 ## Examples